KevinVillela/StockPredictor/README.md

 After this, we tried all the companies but with all the websites except for usatoday.
 For some reason, about halfway through this query, we began getting a 414 error: URI too long.
 Further investigation revealed that Google limits the search terms to 32 characters.
 This meant that the previous query was getting cut off after the 2nd Johnson in "Johnson and Johnson".
 In order to complete this test, the query was cut off before "Johnson and Johnson".
-Data from December 20,2013 to Octover 15, 2011 showed no correlation.
+Data from December 20,2013 to October 15, 2011 showed no correlation.

 This test also came up with a way to test our variables: using test dates.
 We use the following as test dates:
 April 12, 2012: As the DOW drops sharply after this until about June 1, 2012.